Fairy Tales for Kids: The Little Red Riding Hood Story

 We hope you and your child enjoy our re-telling of this classic story.
 If you have any questions, please ask us by clicking on the image below or commenting on this post.

-click here to ask any questions that you have
+Click here to ask your questions

-Little Red Riding Hood
+The Little Red Riding Hood

 By Joshua Chapman